aforward9600/pokemonpalette/README.md

   - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
   - Pokemon can now learn more than 1 more per level
   - The 1.5x EXP boost function now has overflow protection
-  - Engine improvement: EXP Gained can now print up to five digits instead of four
+  - EXP Gained can now print up to five digits instead of four
+  - The "<LF>" character mapping can be used as a line-feed

 #CREDITS / SPECIAL THANKS:
 --------------------------
 - The Pret team for the pokered and pokeyellow disassemblies and all the code comments that came with them
 - MoriyaFaith's pokejp project for green version assets and code referencing
-- Rangi for the tool Polished Map
+- Rangi for the tool Polished Map and the jp-style town map from Red/Blue Star
 - Exp bar coded by Danny-E 33
 - The Pokemon Prism team for the improved RNG
 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++